Lucien Xavier Michel-Andrianarahinjaka: Political career

 From 1976 to 1977 Michel-Andrianarahinjaka was the Charge for Information of Orientation and Relations with Institutions for the President's Council.
 He entered the Madagascar political scene that year, at the prompting of the Rassemblement Chrétien de Madagascar, his political party.
 In November 1976, he was one of the founding members of the Association for the Rebirth of Madagascar (AREMA).

 Michel-Andrianarahinjaka ran as an AREMA candidate in the 1977 Malagasy parliamentary election.
 He was elected to the National Assembly, representing the Fianarantsoa II district.
 That same year, he was elected President of the National Assembly.
 He was reelected to the National Assembly in 1983 and 1989, and was reelected president every year from 1978 to 1991.
 In 1991, the National Assembly was dissolved, thus ending Michel-Andrianarahinjaka's term as an MP and president.
 In the end, he presided over the National Assembly for the entirety of the Second Republic of Madagascar.

 Michel-Andrianarahinjaka died on 11 November 1997 in Fianarantsoa.

 Writing and poetry

 Michel-Andrianarahinjaka was, in addition to his politics, a published writer and poet.
 He was notable for his work putting Madagascar's oral literature into writing, particularly the oral tradition of the Bara and Betsileo people.
 He was also a professor at the Établissement d'Enseignement Supérieur de Lettres in Antananarivo.

 Personal life

 Michel-Andrianarahinjaka was married and had six children.
-He was Roman Catholic, and his father, as a young man, was a teacher at a Catholic school.
+He was Catholic, and his father, as a young man, was a teacher at a Catholic school.